devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 The Turtle module in Python provides a straightforward way to create graphics and drawings using various methods for movement, pen control, shape filling, and screen management.
 This makes it an excellent tool for beginners to learn programming concepts while having fun with visual output.
 You can experiment with different shapes and colors using these methods to create your own designs!

-## 29) Using the Turtle module in Python, draw a square and explore various attributes like background color, line fill, border color, etc.
+## <mark> 29) Using the Turtle module in Python, draw a square and explore various attributes like background color, line fill, border color, etc. </mark>

 Here’s a Python program using the Turtle module to draw a square while exploring various attributes such as background color, line fill, border color, and line thickness.